Laharah/redlist/README.md

 ```

 This will set [RED]list to automatically add torrents to a deluge server running at
 example.com.
+By setting `missing_track_playlist` [RED]list will prompt the user if they
+want to create a spotify playlist containing tracks that couldn't be found (could be set
+to `yes` to do so automatically).

 It also specifies the preferred torrent formats.
-The preferences are listed
+The preferences are listed as regex
-as regex strings in the preferred order.
-The regex strings are matched against a string of
+strings in the preferred order.
+The regex strings are matched against a string of the
-the format `"format encoding media"` eg:(`MP3 V0 (VBR) Web`).
-The above regex strings can
+format `"format encoding media"` eg:(`MP3 V0 (VBR) Web`).
+The above regex strings can be
-be interpreted as such:
+interpreted as such:

 - `'FLAC .* (CD|Vinyl)'`: Any FLAC from CD or vinyl media.
 - `'FLAC (lossless|24bit Lossless)'`: otherwise, a lossless or 24bit lossless FLAC from any media